romshark/Go-1-2-Proposal---Immutability/README.md

-Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly annotated as mutable.
+Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly qualified as mutable.
 This concept would require significant, backward-incompatible language changes breaking existing Go 1.x code, thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.